 <iframe src="/page.html" data-hj-allow-iframe=""></iframe>

-You can find your site settings by clicking Settings > Sites & Organizations and clicking on the cog icon next to the site you want to whitelist.
+Click the cog icon next to the site you want to allow.

-You will see a field where you can insert the domain name you wish to whitelist, under the heading Whitelisted Iframe Domains For Recordings.
+You will see a field where you can insert the top-level domain name you wish to allow, under the heading Allowed Iframe Domains For Recordings.

 An iframe source page will reload each time it's displayed in a Recording playback

 The URL that the iframe points to is stored on our servers and reloaded every time a recording is played in the Hotjar dashboard.
-This means that if loading the iframe source page triggers some additional behavior on the server that the URL points to, other than just serving the iframe content, this could cause unexpected and adverse results.
+This means that if loading the iframe source page triggers some additional behavior, this could cause unexpected and adverse results.